whaynes/STCW23/jekyll/_assessments/RFPEW-1H2C.md

 <tr><td>

 {% capture behavior %}
-{% do Reassemble, reassemble %} the strainer basket and lid
+{% do reassemble, Reassemble %} the strainer basket and lid
 {% endcapture %}
 {{ behavior | markdownify }}